-Following on from Rebecca Horn (2017), Reiner Ruthenbeck (2006), Nam June Paik (2001), Richard Long (1996), Richard Serra (1991), Joseph Beuys (1986), Claes Oldenburg (1981), Jean Tinguely (1976), Norbert Kricke (1971) and Eduardo Chillida (1966), in 2020 the Wilhelm Lehmbruck Prize goes to artist couple Janet Cardiff and George Bures Miller, who divide their time between Berlin and Grindrod, Canada.
-The award ceremony will take place on September 20, 2020, at the Lehmbruck Museum, while an exhibition of their works will open in November 2021 and will run until April 2022.
+Janet Cardiff and George Bures Miller feel very honoured by the Wilhelm Lehmbruck Prize 2020: “We are thrilled to receive this award and are excited to be honoured alongside so many artists whom we have revered over the years.”
+Following Rebecca Horn (2017), Reiner Ruthenbeck (2006), Nam June Paik (2001), Richard Long (1996), Richard Serra (1991), Joseph Beuys (1986), Claes Oldenburg (1981), Jean Tinguely (1976), Norbert Kricke (1971) and Eduardo Chillida (1966), the Wilhelm Lehmbruck Prize is awarded for the 11th time this year.
+The award ceremony will take place on 20 September 2020 at the Lehmbruck Museum.
+The exhibition of the works of Janet Cardiff and George Bures Miller, who live in Grindrod, Canada, and Berlin, will open in November 2021 and run until April 2022.

 Photo in header: Janet Cardiff and George Bures Miller, Forest (for a thousand years...), 2012, installation view at documenta 13 in Kassel